 Compassionate Parenting raises emotional intelligence through heavy emphasis on before-the-fact emotional motivation of behavior, rather than after-the-fact consequences.
 The result is much more effective discipline that does nothing to detract from the crucial relationship between parents and children.

-Compassionate Parenting Package
+Compassionate Parenting Introduction

 This drawing book, for ages 5 to 8, presents a fun, non-preachy format for learning compassion, anger-regulation, and core value.

-Basic Humanity: How Your Emotions Guide Your Core Value
+Basic Humanity: How Your Emotions Guide Your Core Value Ages 13-18

 This 46-page booklet asks a series of questions that help adolescents develop a sense of their innate core value, which is the ultimate guide for their behavior and the foundation of their morality.
 For ages 12-18.